AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 This has been reported in the following areas:

-* Updates area
+* [!UICONTROL Updates] area
-* Home
+* [!UICONTROL Home]

 **User cannot move self to another stage of a proof**

 *Proofs*

-When a user is viewing the Proof Workflow of a proof and attempts to drag themself to a different stage of the proof, the user's name snaps back to the original stage, and they are not added to the desired stage.
+When a user is viewing the [!UICONTROL Proof Workflow] of a proof and attempts to drag themself to a different stage of the proof, the user's name snaps back to the original stage, and they are not added to the desired stage.

 +++